sharontherese/sharon-kabel/content/post/ratzinger-fabricated-liturgy/index.md

 This quotation is also decently widely cited.
 It is discussed at length at Patheos,[^10] and is attributed to Ratzinger's foreword in the book _La Reforme Liturgique en Question_ by Monsignor Klaus Gamber.

-For now, we'll set aside this latter quotation (the Gamber Version) and focus on finding the former _Theologische_ Version.
+For now, we'll set this aside.

+For clarity's sake, I will refer to this quotation ("What happened after the Council..." as the **Gamber Version**.
+I'll refer to the quotation under review ("The liturgical reform...") as the **_Theologische_ Version**.

 # Finding the journal

-It is rare that I have this much bibliographic information, down to the page number, so I initially assumed this quest would involve only a quick interlibrary loan request.
+It is rare that I have this much bibliographic information, down to the page number, so I initially hoped this quest would involve only a quick interlibrary loan request.

 I ran into immediate problems.
-My husband speaks German, and had cast an eyebrow at the spelling and syntax of the journal title.
-SUre enough, I couldn't find any journal called _Revue Theologisches_, but I did find a similarly titled journal: _Theologische Revue_.
+My husband speaks German, and had already cast an eyebrow at the spelling and syntax of the journal title.
+SUre enough, I couldn't find any journal called _Revue Theologisches_.

+I did find a similarly titled journal: _Theologische Revue_.
 Such a major mistake this early on is a bit concerning.

 "Volume 20" was published in 1921, not 1990.
 Volume 86 would be the correct volume for 1990.[^15]